 For further details about this process, and our guide to making access determinations, please see our Access to Official Records page.

-To view restricted records researchers must obtain written permission from the government agency that is responsible for that series of records (State Records provides this information to researchers).
+To view restricted records researchers must obtain written permission from the government agency that is responsible for that series of records.

-This can be done by completing the Access Authorisations Letter ProForma, and submitting it to the agency concerned.
+This can be done by completing the Access Authorisation Letter, and submitting it to the agency concerned.
 Alternatively, a researcher can email the agency directly and ask for an email or letter containing the access authorisation to be sent to State Records or to themselves.

-It is recommended that the researcher attach a brief explanatory letter to the ProForma explaining their request.
+It is recommended that the researcher attach a brief explanatory letter explaining their request.

 Any agency letter of authority must contain: